garrandall/popular-music-data/tracks/migrate-mariah-carey-t-pain.md

 We stay down like four flats on a cadillac,
 Back to the back, we fall flat (girl),
-Make you feel like doin a dance, i'm gonna pull up my pants c'mon back (girl)
+Make you feel like doin a dance, I'm gonna pull up my pants c'mon back (girl)

 But I gotta migrate to bar,
 From the bar to the flo',